 Road Grand Tours Cycling is an indoor training app that lets you ride simulations of a selection of real roads around the world on a turbo trainer.
 Rather than riding in a virtual world, you’re taking on famous climbs and experiencing simulations of real places.

 There’s also a range of coach-developed structured workouts and you can create your own course based on an uploaded route file.

 You can select different views of the road as you ride, including a drone view and a moto camera view, if you want to imagine that Eurosport is following your ride.
 The forward-facing camera is the standard view but there’s also a rear-facing camera.
 RGT Cycling’s in-app screen offers a range of data on your performance, as you’d expect.

-RGT Cycling has majored on making its simulation more like the real world, compared to some of its competitors, with a diminution in effort if you draft another rider and the simulated effect of braking into corners.
+RGT Cycling has majored on making its simulation more like the real world compared to some of its competitors, with a diminution in effort if you draft another rider and the simulated effect of braking into corners.
 If you want to pass a rider, you need to be travelling significantly faster or putting out more power.

 Plus you can’t just ride through another rider, you have to ride past them.
 So you need to make sure you’re towards the front of the pack when you come to climbs, if you don’t want to get blocked.